Veerendra-K/Veerendra-K/README.md

 I'm a Graduate Student living in Bangalore, India.
 Outside Tech, I love to read, enjoy music and explore nature outdoors.
 If you are around Bangalore, drop an email and let's catch-up over Coffee!

-- Know more about me: [About Veerendra](https://github.com/Portfolio/index.html)
+- Know more about me: [About Veerendra K](https://github.com/Veerendra-K/PortfolioWebSite/blob/main/Results/AboutPage.png)
 - Write to me: [veerendrasagar.k48@gmail.com](mailto:veerendrasagar.k48@gmail.com)